Edit

 Quickstart: Deploy your first container app using the Azure portal

-Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.
-With Container Apps, you enjoy the benefits of running containers while leaving behind the concerns of manually configuring cloud infrastructure and complex container orchestrators.
+Container Apps provides a way to run microservices and containerized applications on a serverless platform.
+With Container Apps, you can enjoy the benefits of running containers while leaving behind the concerns of manually configuring cloud infrastructure and complex container orchestrators.

 Prerequisites

-• An Azure account with an active subscription is required.
+• An Azure account with an active subscription.
 If you don't already have one, you can create an account for free.

 Setup